-The Group's related party is Trentside Projects Limited, a private company owned by one of the Group's current key management personnel.
-Since July 2015, Trentside Projects Limited has been providing project management services to the Ilovica Project.
+The Group has one related party, Trentside Projects Limited, a private company owned by one of the Group's current key management personnel.
+Since July 2015, Trentside Projects Limited has been providing project management services to the Ilovica-Shtuka Project.